-Stakeholder group 05 Role and responsibility Involvement and communication strategy Implementing parties Municipality of Popesti-Leordeni staff Carrying out public biddings for energy audits and other needed analysis.
+Stakeholder group 25 Role and responsibility Involvement and communication strategy Implementing parties Municipality of Popesti-Leordeni staff AEEPM - Local Energy Agency Carrying out public biddings for energy audits and other needed analysis.
 Preparation of the application for County budget Preparation of implementation plans.
 Supervision of implementation works.
-Involvement into the action in all steps.
+Monitoring and Involvement into the action in all steps.
 Phone/email/personal meetings.
-AEEPM - Local Energy Agency Monitoring and reporting.
-Public building owners Municipality of Popesti-Leordeni public buildings department Owners.
-Involvement into the action in all steps.
+Public building Municipality of reporting.
+Owners.
+Involvement into the owners Popesti-Leordeni public buildings department action in all steps.
 Phone/email/personal meetings.
-Political decision-makers Ilfov County administrator Popesti-Leordeni Municipality mayor Important for decision on implementation and financing of the action.
+Political decision-makers llfov County administrator Popesti-Leordeni Municipality mayor Important for decision on implementation and financing of the action.
 Phone/email/personal meetings.